Gimcheon Sangmu FC: Founding and semi-professional Sangmu FC era (1984–2002)

 Sangmu FC was founded on 11 January 1984, as the football side of Korea Armed Forces Athletic Corps.
 Although Sangmu squad was composed of professional players from K League clubs, Sangmu FC competed in the semi-professional league (now Korea National League).
 Sangmu joined the K League for the 1985 season, but spent only one year in the league before dropping out.
+In February 1985, the team toured Pakistan, Burma and Sri Lanka, playing against local sides.

 The reserve side, Sangmu B, competed in the K2 League from 2003 to 2005 before joining the K League reserve league.
 Sangmu B was based in Icheon and finished as the runners-up in the 2003 K2 League season.

 Gwangju Sangmu era (2002–2010)

 After establishing a home base in Gwangju in April 2002, the team participated in the Reserve League.
 The club has rejoined the K League at the start of the 2003 season as Gwangju Sangmu Bulsajo FC.
 Between 2004 and 2010, the club has been known as Gwangju Sangmu FC.